jefferickson/county-dendist-map/README.md

 ![Index Differences](https://raw.githubusercontent.com/jefferickson/county-dendist-map/master/map_output/index.diff.png)

-The rural and mountainous state of Montana appears to be hit the most by this change.
-The last addition I decided to make was to add a third color to show the relation of the county to the median index.
+Areas around the Rocky Mountains and northern Montana (the "High Line") appear to be the hardest hit by this change.
+The last addition I decided to make was to add a third color to show the relation of each county's index to the median index.
 Here is the final map using the new distance methodology as well as the third color:

 ![Final Version of the Map](https://raw.githubusercontent.com/jefferickson/county-dendist-map/master/map_output/map.final.png)
 [Large PDF](https://raw.githubusercontent.com/jefferickson/county-dendist-map/master/map_output/map.final.pdf)